moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/batch.md

 ]
 ```

 There will also be three values for the `value` array.
-The first address in the `to` input array has to do with sending 1 DEV, so 1 DEV in Wei is within the array.
+The first address in the `to` input array indicates `1000000000000000000` wei or `1` UNIT of the native token.
+Remember that the native tokens of Tanssi EVM ContainerChains have [18 decimal points just like Ethereum](https://eth-converter.com/){target=\_blank}.
 The following two values are 0 because the function that their subtransactions are interacting with do not accept or require native currency.

 ```text
 ["1000000000000000000", "0", "0"]